 To find my answer, I went on a long self-discovery journey to find myself.
 After rocking the boat and challenging the status quo, I took initiative and worked on goals I created for myself.

 That’s when I became the leader of my life.

-After discovering my core values, I envisioned myself living a congruent life aligned with my beliefs while contributing to a greater cause that’s bigger than myself.
+After discovering my core values, I envisioned myself living a congruent life aligned with my beliefs while contributing to a greater cause that’s much bigger than myself.
 All my skills and wisdom must be paid forward and given back to humanity.